d-s-d/intercourse-rs/README.md

 speaking—insist on using Haskell (or whatever), and spend the rest of your days discussing mind-boggling abstractions until your head spins—probably not a winning strategy.
-However, what is remarkable to me at least is that Rust managed to make the right trade-offs insofar as it almost _stormed_ the system engineering space.
-For the first time, engineers have a practical alternative to C[++] for security- and performance-critical applications, while, e.g., still providing benefits in areas like web engineering, smart contracts, etc., typically confined to dynamically typed "high-level" languages.
+However, what is remarkable to me at least is that Rust managed to make the right trade-offs insofar as it pretty much _stormed_ the system engineering space.
+For the first time, engineers have a practical alternative to C[++] for security- and performance-critical applications.
+And, still, Rust provides benefits in areas like web engineering, smart contracts, etc., areas typically confined to dynamically typed "high-level" languages.

 Rust is not the last word—god forbid.
-But empirically speaking, as ugly as it is—and it is ugly—, it definitively hit the nail on the head in some ways to be extremely effective for a wide range of applications.
+But empirically speaking, as ugly as it is—and it is ugly (*)—, it definitively hit the nail on the head in some ways to be extremely effective for a wide range of applications.
 But, don't take my word for it ...

+_(*) not as ugly as C++, mind you._

 ## Market Adoption